 "Incomplete Information in Repeated Coordination Games," forthcoming in Essays in Honor of Moriki Hosoe, eds.
 Woohyung Lee, Tohru Naito, and Yasunori Ouchida, Springer.
 Asymmetric information can help achieve an efficient equilibrium in repeated coordination games.
 If there is a small probability that one player can play only one of a continuum of moves, that player can pretend to be of the constrained type and other players will coordinate with him.
 This hurts efficiency in the repeated battle of the sexes, however, by knocking out the pure-strategy equilibria.

-"Quasi-Concavity versus Concavity,'' with Christopher Connell.
-We show that if and only if a real-valued function f is strictly quasi-concave except possibly for a flat interval at its maximum, and furthermore belongs to an explicitly determined regularity class, does there exist a strictly monotonically increasing function g such that g \smallcircle f is concave.
-We prove this sharp characterization of quasi-concavity for functions whose domain is any Euclidean space or even any arbitrary geodesic metric space. http://www.rasmusen.org/papers/quasi-connell-rasmusen.pdf.
+"Concavifying the Quasi-Concave," with Christopher Connell, Journal of Convex Analysis, 24(4): 1239-1262 (December 2017).
+We show that if and only if a real-valued function f is strictly quasi-concave except possibly for a flat interval at its maximum, and furthermore belongs to an explicitly determined regularity class, does there exist a strictly monotonically increasing function g such that g of f is concave.
+We prove this sharp characterization of quasi-concavity for functions whose domain is any Euclidean space or even any arbitrary geodesic metric space.

 "Coarse Grades,'' with Rick Harbaugh, forthcoming, American Economic Journal: Microeconomics.
 Certifiers of quality often report only coarse grades to the public despite having measured quality more finely, e.g., "A" instead of "98".
 We show that using coarse grades can actually result in more information reaching the public, because it encourages low-quality individuals or firms to become certified.
 In our model the certifier aims to minimize public uncertainty over quality subject to the feasibility constraint of voluntary certification at a fixed cost.